kyberzo/z3r0cyb3rLab/README.md

 # Introduction
 This repository contains various cybersecurity lab setups and practical exercises designed to enhance security skills and knowledge.
 The lab environment provides hands-on experience with security tools and techniques.

+> [!WARNING]
+> This is a Labs Set-up for Learnning purpose and not designed for production deployment, there are other recommended options for Kubernetes Production Deployment like using Talos.

 # TLDR;
 - Prepare Proxmox Environment
 - SSH key setup